dineensch/wats1030-manipulating-text/README.md

 * Play Tetris in Emacs.
 Add a screenshot of you playing Tetris in Emacs to this repository (possibly using SCP to transfer the file, or uploading the file in another way).

-...Uploaded to Emacs file
+   Uploaded to Emacs file

 * How do you turn on line numbering in Vi?
 Emacs?
 (Type your answer here.)

-... *Emacs* : M-x linum-mode
+   **Emacs** : M-x linum-mode

-... *Vi* :set number
+   **Vi** :set number

 * Explore the Emacs file browser mode.
 Describe how it works here.

-...
    Dired is Emacs file explorer and it was most helpful when I wanted to delete a few autosaved files in the directory.
 I was able to flag certain files and then view those views for deletion.